zmerr/play-silhouette-website/README.md

-Play Silhouette sample built with the silouette seed template.
+Play Silhouette sample built with the silhouette seed template.

 It uses the honeycomb-cheesecake version.